devdattatalele/Krya.ai/README.md

 ## License

-This project is licensed under the [Insert License Name Here] License.
+This project is licensed under the MIT License.
+See the [LICENSE.md](https://github.com/devdattatalele/Krya.ai/blob/master/LICENSE.md) file for details.

 ## Future Enhancements